+Project Name: Cornwall Property

+Project Summary: The evaluation of avalanche hazard and mapping within lots 1-10, block two, Article 804 overlay adjustment, Appendix C Town of Ophir Hazards Map.

+Legal Description: Lots 1-10, Block Two, Town of Ophir, Colorado

+Address: NA

-Project Name: Cornwall Property Project Summary: The evaluation of avalanche hazard and mapping within lots 1-10, block two, Article 804 overlay adjustment, Appendix C Town of Ophir Hazards Map.
-Legal Description: Lots 1-10, Block Two, Town of Ophir, Colorado Address: NA Owner: Joyce Whitaker, David Cornwall Applicant: Joseph Waller AFFIDAVIT OF (Name) Kristin Froberg The undersigned, being first duly sworn, states and declares as follows: 1.
-That upon examination of a scaled map of the Town of Ophir, I determined which properties are within two hundred feet, exclusive of streets and alleys, of the property which is the DB subject of this affidavit; and 2.
-That upon examination of the public records of the office of the San Miguel County Assessor, I verified the owners of record of property within two hundred feet of the property which is the subject of this affidavit; and 3.
-Being duly authorized, I placed a true and accurate copy of the Notice of Public Hearing addressed to the property owners of record which I verified to be within two hundred feet of the subject property, a copy of which is attached hereto and incorporated herein by this reference, in the United States Mail, first class postage prepaid on the 23 , 2022 to individual homeowners or by hand-delivery so long as June such delivery is accomplished by leaving notice with an adult property owner at least ten (10) days prior to the public hearing confirmed that a representative 4.
+Owner: Joyce Whitaker, David Cornwall

+Applicant: Joseph Waller

+AFFIDAVIT OF (Name) Kristin Froberg

+The undersigned, being first duly sworn, states and declares as follows:

+- 1. That upon examination of a scaled map of the Town of Ophir, I determined which properties - DB - are within two hundred feet, exclusive of streets and alleys, of the property which is the subject of this affidavit; and2.
+That upon examination of the public records of the office of the San Miguel County Assessor, - I verified the owners of record of property within two hundred feet of the property which is the subject of this affidavit; and - 3.
+Being duly authorized, I placed a true and accurate copy of the Notice of Public Hearing addressed to the property owners of record which I verified to be within two hundred feet of the subject property, a copy of which is attached hereto and incorporated herein by this reference, in the United States Mail, first class postage prepaid on the 237 day of June, 2022 to individual homeowners or by hand-delivery so long as such delivery is accomplished by leaving notice with an adult property owner at least ten (10) days prior to the public hearing Confirmed true a representative - 4.
 Being duly authorized, I posted Notice of Public Hearing consisting of a sturdily mounted poster at least 24" x 36" in size at a conspicuous location on the subject property at least ten (10) days prior to the public hearing.

 FURTHER AFFIANT SAYETH NOT.
-STATE OF COLORADO) ss.
-COUNTY OF SAN MIGUEL The foregoing declaration was sworn to before me this 6 day of DAIANA BARRAGAN Notary Public State of Colorado